earth in the balance

 Now, human activity — from rapid population growth to runaway consumption and the pollution and destruction of the natural world — is destabilising these essential Earth systems.
 As it does, the stability of the ‘safe operating space for humanity’ is under threat.

-But how far have we breached the boundaries for these planetary systems and what can be done (and is being done) to address this critical moment for life on earth?
+How far have we breached the boundaries for these planetary systems and what can be done (and is being done) to address this critical moment for life on earth?

 About Bruce Phillips